Controlling Traffic without Tolls: A Non-Monetary Framework for Autonomous Intersections: Experimental Analyses

 \subsection{Experimental Analyses on the Sioux Falls Network}

-We conduct extensive experimental analyses to connect the analytical results with a realistic microscopic traffic simulation.
-Our objective is to demonstrate that the proposed timestamp-based incentive mechanism achieves substantial network-level efficiency gains when applied to a realistic urban network with empirically derived intersection latency functions.

-We use the Sioux Falls transportation network (24 nodes, 76 links, 552 OD pairs), a well-established benchmark in transportation engineering and algorithmic game theory, e.g., see \cite{ref:LeBlanc75}.
+We next focus on extensive experimental analyses in realistic microscopic traffic simulations.
+To this end, we use the Sioux Falls transportation network (24 nodes, 76 links, 552 OD pairs), a well-established benchmark in transportation engineering and algorithmic game theory, e.g., see \citep{ref:LeBlanc75}.
 Fig.~\ref{fig:sioux-overview} shows the network layout.
 The benchmark provides a realistic medium-scale topology with empirically calibrated BPR edge cost functions.
-However, the dataset in \cite{ref:LeBlanc75} does not include intersection (node) delays.
-To address this gap and ground the theoretical model in realistic data, we construct intersection-level simulations using the Eclipse \textbf{S}imulation of \textbf{U}rban \textbf{MO}bility (SUMO) platform \cite{ref:Lopez18}—an open-source microscopic simulator widely used to model vehicle dynamics, signal control, and queuing effects.
+However, the dataset in \citet{ref:LeBlanc75} does not include intersection (node) delays.
+To address this gap and ground the theoretical model in realistic data, we construct intersection-level simulations using the Eclipse \textbf{S}imulation of \textbf{U}rban \textbf{MO}bility (SUMO) platform \citep{ref:Lopez18}—an open-source microscopic simulator widely used to model vehicle dynamics, signal control, and queuing effects.

 Each of the 24 intersections is modeled as an independent SUMO scenario replicating its geometry, lane configuration, and signal policy.
 Vehicle departures follow a Poisson process, introducing stochasticity that captures natural variations in vehicle arrivals.
 For each run, we measure vehicle travel times from a point 25\,m upstream of the stop line—corresponding to the control zone of RSU—until the vehicle fully exits the intersection.
 This measurement captures both queuing and traversal delays.
 Averaging across randomized rollouts yields smooth and repeatable estimates of node traversal time as a function of congestion.
 An example SUMO environment for Node~10 is shown in Fig.~\ref{fig:sumo-node10}.